studentFundingDapp/frontend-v2/README.md

 # DSFS – Decentralized Student Funding System

 DSFS is a digital donation platform focused on transparency, community, and impact, specifically designed to fund student-led projects or support student needs—such as tuition, innovation, or community-driven ideas.
-Unlike traditional crowdfunding platforms, DSFS leverages decentralization and aims to integrate blockchain principles and community validation mechanisms for trustless, transparent giving.
+Unlike traditional crowdfunding platforms, DSFS leverages decentralization and aims to integrate blockchain principles and community validation mechanisms for trustless, transparent giving.It enables peer-to-peer student funding using the Stellar blockchain.
+Built with a fullstack architecture, it allows students to receive donations, manage their wallet, and track funding activity.

 ---